ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

   else range2 (a + 1) b (a :: accum);;
 val range2 : int -> int -> int list -> int list = <fun>
 ```
-There's only one slight problem with this function: it constructs the
+There's only one slight problem with this function.
+It constructs the
 list backwards!
 However, this is easy to rectify by redefining range as:

 ```ocaml